DataDog/dd-trace-php/tests/randomized/README.md

 ## Rebuilding docker containers

-The randomized tests docker containers are based on our CentOS 7 containers.
+The randomized tests docker containers are based on our CentOS 7 or Debian Buster containers.